scalableminds/webknossos/docs/rest_api.md

 #### Returns
  - JSON list of objects containing annotation information about your own task annotations, also including task and task type information
+ - total count of task annotations in the HTTP header `X-Total-Count`

 ---